swimmerART/Beer-Pong/README.md

 <img src="images/george.jpg" width="200">

 George Wang: George is a CS major.
 He likes beer and baxters.
 He knows python and a bit of ROS.
-George wrote code for the gripper calibration and C.H.A.D.Bot's trigger pull.
+George wrote code for the gripper calibration and CHAD's trigger pull.
 He wrote most of this website and made the diagrams/visuals on this page.

 <img src="images/akash.jpg" width="200">